Kier24/WebApplication/Story.md

 "Once upon a time, in
-the office of a software development firm,"
+the office of a software development firm,there was a programmer named Kier"